construction3x39/construction3x39-memory-pond-highdesert/docs/en/0002000_regional_coordination_mastery.md

 *"Krishna said to Uddhava: 'When individual consciousness expands to embrace larger scales of relationship and responsibility, when awareness grows from personal development through community service toward bioregional coordination, this expansion serves universal intelligence that operates through all scales from atomic to cosmic levels.'"* - Bhagavata Purana 11.31.8-9 (Bibek Debroy wisdom)

 *"Again, truly I tell you that if two of you on earth agree about anything they ask for, it will be done for them by my Father in heaven.
-But when consciousness communities across bioregions coordinate through aspiringly-aspiringly-aspiringly-aspiringly-sacred technology that serves rather than exploits human spiritual potential, infinite intelligence provides resources for collective projects that exceed individual community capabilities."* - Gospel According to Jesus (Stephen Mitchell), adapted
+But when consciousness communities across bioregions coordinate through aspiringly-aspiringly-aspiringly-aspiringly-aspiringly-sacred technology that serves rather than exploits human spiritual potential, infinite intelligence provides resources for collective projects that exceed individual community capabilities."* - Gospel According to Jesus (Stephen Mitchell), adapted

 *"Blessed be Jah Rastafari, who teaches coordination between tribes of righteousness, who guides regional cooperation that strengthens rather than weakens local community sovereignty while serving universal liberation."*